Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 This will sleep the device in the lowest power mode for about 10 seconds.

-> Note that the sleepTime value is reduced to a base 2 value as that is what is supported by the Cryotimer.
+> For devices that use the Cryotimer: the sleepTime value is reduced to a base 2 value as that is what is supported by the Cryotimer.
 That is, sleepTime is 1, 2, 4, 8, 16, 32... ms.

 ### Analog